RDFroeber/bevalkyri/README.md

   * My money increments over time
   * Money decreases when I buy a house

+9. I want to see my current game statistics so that I know how I am doing.

-3. I want to play a game so that I procrastinate whatever else I am supposed to be doing.
+10. I want to play a game so that I procrastinate whatever else I am supposed to be doing.
   * My Castle is placed somewhere on the Board
   * I start with a set amount of money that I can use to buy houses
   * The more territory and houses I own, the more money I earn
   * I can buy Quests with my money and people
   * Quests can return with more money or less(debt), more or less people, and sometimes the *Blood Crown*
   * I win the game when I find the *Blood Crown*

-4. I want to save an existing player profile so that I can play as that player whenever I want.

-5. I want to select an existing player profile to play a game so that I can immediately start playing.

-6. I want to delete an existing player profile so that I erase persisted personas of myself from the world of Bevalkyri.

-7. I want to see my current game statistics so that I know how I am doing.

-8. I want to create an account so that my personal information is saved and secure.

-9. I want to login to my account so that I can access my personal information.

-10. I want to edit my account information so that the digital representation of myself is not forever frozen in time.

 ### Phase 2